themesberg/flowbite-svelte/src/routes/docs/components/avatar.md

 ## Customizable Placeholder

-This new feature allows you to customize the placeholder avatar by providing a custom `fallbackSrc` image.
+This feature allows you to customize the placeholder avatar by providing a custom `fallbackSrc` image.
 This is useful when you want a specific placeholder image to show when the main avatar image fails to load.

 ```svelte example class="flex justify-center gap-4" hideScript hideResponsiveButtons
 <script>